wbbradley/ace/README.md

 ### TODO

+- [ ] Ability to import symbols from modules by name (symbol injection)
-- [ ] Explore closures with capture by value
+- [x] Implement closures with capture by value
+- [ ] Implement tuple matching
+- [ ] Implement native structures as non-pointer values
 - [ ] Consider uniform calling syntax for .-chaining and how to acheive customizable monadic behaviors by looking at the receiver.
 This would also entail some magic in terms of modules.
-- [ ] Implement native structures as non-pointer values
+- [ ] Escape analysis to avoid heap-allocation.
 - [ ] Consider how to allow for-macro expansion to have a mutating iterator function.
 Does that mean pass-by-ref is allowed?
 - [ ] Consider making all refs managed/heap-allocated (prior to a later escape-analysis test) in order to allow reference capture... maybe.
+- [ ] Consider type-classes
 - [ ] Implement fast range(i)
-- [ ] Implement tuple destructuring
-- [ ] Automatically configure default POSIX/C/System "int" size on first boot of compiler
 - [ ] Use DIBuilder to add line-level debugging information
-- [ ] Consider implementing a macro specifier for declaring macros which would expand inline and have hygenic names
 - [ ] Implement an inline directive to mark functions for inline expansion during optimization
-- [ ] Consider exceptions as a monadic construct that can be applied as a macro?
-- [ ] Integrate JSON parsing and mess around with manipulating some existing JSON files
 - [ ] Add safety checks on casting (as)
 - [ ] Implement generic sort
 - [ ] Explore using a conservative collector
-- [ ] Exercise: implement parser combinators in Zion
+- [x] Exercise: implement parser combinators in Zion
 - [ ] Consider allowing overloads for arbitrary `tk_operator`s to enable overloading random symbols.
 - [ ] Data structures
   - [x] string (as slices)